 1.1 Title

-Introduce a charge for entry to the Winter Gardens.
+Increase in fees and charges for bulky uplifts

 1.2 What does this policy seek to achieve?

-The policy seeks to introduce a small charge to enter the Winter Gardens.
-This is in addition to the option outlined in phase 1 of this consultation, to increase marketing and promotion for events at the Winter Gardens.
+Increase of the bulky uplift charge from £40 to £45.

 1.3 Is this a strategic programme/proposal/decision?

-Yes.
+Yes

 1.4 Is this a new or existing policy?

-New.
+Existing

 1.5 Is this report going to a committee?

-Yes.
+Yes

 1.6 Committee name and date:

-Full Council - 5th March 2025
+Full Council - 5 th March 2025

 1.7 Report no and / or Budget proposal number and / or Business Case reference number:

-New-105
+New-141

 1.8 Function and Cluster:

-City Regeneration & Environment - Operations
+City Regeneration & Environment; Operations